mstarikov/rbdsr/README.md

-# RBDSR - CEPH plugin for XenServer 6.5
+# RBDSR - CEPH plugin for XenServer 6.5 and 7(testing)
 This plugin automates creation and attaching RBD objects to XenServer as an SR. It creates LVM Volume group on top of the attached RBD object and then uses LVs as LVHD VDIs.

 XenServer demo RBD SR, implemented as an extension of the exsiting iSCSI(LVHDoISCSISR) SR. It doesn't mean that it uses iSCSI per se, but rather forks iSCSI storage plugin operation path, to take advantage of creating SR from XenCenter.